Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data

-Finally, I explain the creation of the analytical samples.
-From $11,151$ total municipalities, I first retain the municipalities within a $30$ km radius from the centroid of the municipalities with mines.
-I then exclude the intersection of the different types of mines, such as municipalities within $5$ km from a gold, silver, and copper (GSC) mine.
-Table~\ref{tab:sum_key} presents the summary statistics of the treatment variables.
-The number of municipalities in the analytical sample based on the 1931 and 1936 AHC were $1,140$ and $1,364$, respectively.
-Meanwhile, the proportion of treated municipalities were approximately $15$\% and $13$\%, respectively, for each sample.\footnote{The number of municipalities with coal mines in each analytical sample is 93 and 115, respectively.
-The slight reduction in the share of the treatment group is due to the increase in the number of enclaves, which I explained above.
+Finally, the generation of the analytical samples will be explained.
+From $11,151$ total municipalities, the municipalities within a $30$ km radius from the centroid of the municipalities with mines are first retained.
+The intersection of the different types of mines are then excluded, such as municipalities within $5$ km from a gold, silver, and copper (GSC) mine.
+Online Appendix Table~\ref{tab:sum_key} presents the summary statistics of the treatment variables.
+The number of municipalities in the analytical sample based on the 1931 and 1936 CS were $1,140$ and $1,364$, respectively.
+Meanwhile, the proportion of treated municipalities was approximately $15$\% and $13$\%, respectively, for each sample.\footnote{The number of municipalities with coal mines in each analytical sample is 93 and 115, respectively.
+The slight reduction in the share of the treatment group is due to the increase in the number of enclaves, which is explained above.
 A mine opening in the enclave area increases the number of controlled (i.e., surrounding) municipalities, which leads to a decrease in the relative share of the treatment group.
-See, for example, Ogawa and Miyoshiyama coal mines in T\=ohoku region (Figure~\ref{fig:map_coal_1936}).}
+Examples are the Ogawa and Miyoshiyama coal mines in T\=ohoku region (Figure~\ref{fig:map_coal_1936}).}